Battle of Xingshi: Analysis

 The Battle of Xingshi was one of the most important yet most understated battles of the Three Kingdoms period.
-The lack of participation of the principal figures of the time such as Zhuge Liang and Jiang Wei caused many writers to put much less emphasis on or even ignore the battle in their works in comparison to other battles that occurred in that era.
-Although this battle shows that the state of Shu-Han still benefited from superior military commanders.
+The lack of participation of the principal figures of the time such as Zhuge Liang and Jiang Wei caused many writers to put much less emphasis on or even ignore the battle, compared to other battles that occurred in that era.
+This battle showed that the state of Shu-Han still benefited from superior military commanders.

 Despite being relatively unnoticed in literature, later militarists gave high credit to the battle: For example, Ming dynasty military strategist Liu Bowen, in his work titled The Unexpected Strategies of a Hundred Battles (百戰奇略), classified this battle as a classic example of a "retreating war" (退戰).
 This meant that if the enemy held absolute geographical advantage and you were already having trouble carrying on the fight, a rapid retreat was the only viable option.